-With a business established on the ‘Carrer des Escudillers’ in Barcelona, Joan Guillami became a master maker in 1721 and died in 1767, as shown by the word ‘Obit’ noted in the records of the annual Guild subscriptions for that year.
-Joan Guillami filius would have taken over his father’s workshop after his death and since we have encountered similar problems in finding documentary evidence of Guillami filius’s birth and death dates, we will keep the widely accepted dates of 1739–1819.
+With a business established on the ‘Carrer des Escudillers’ in Barcelona, Joan Guillami became a master maker in 1721.
+He died in 1767, as shown by the word ‘Obit’ noted in the records of the annual Guild subscriptions for that year.
+Joan Guillami ‘filius’ would have taken over his father’s workshop and, since we have encountered similar problems in finding documentary evidence of Guillami ‘filius’s birth and death, we will keep the widely accepted dates of 1739–1819.

-The violin shown here, made by Joan Guillami, has an original label dated 1755 and the viola, made by Joan Guillami filius, has a typical handwritten label of that period.
-The distinctive GVILLAMI brand, set close to the soundpost, is clearly visible in both instruments.
-While it has been said that this procedure was never used by Guillami filius after 1779, in fact it has been found recently in some later instruments.
+The violin shown here, made by Joan Guillami, has an original label dated 1755 and the viola, made by Joan Guillami ‘filius’, has a typical handwritten label of that period.
+The distinctive GVILLAMI brand, set close to the soundpost, is visible in both instruments.
+While it has been said that this procedure was never used by Guillami ‘filius’ after 1779, in fact it has been found recently in some later instruments.

-Due to the strict regulations of the Barcelona Guild of Carpenters concerning the use of imported materials, similar locally grown species were used for the making of both instruments: two matched pieces of quarter-sawn hardwood for the backs, and bellies of fine softwood, with very dense and tight annual rings in the case of the violin.
-Unfortunately the results of recent dendrochronological analysis carried out on the output of the Guillami family by the expert Peter Ratcliff have proved inconclusive.
+Due to the strict regulations of the Barcelona Guild of Carpenters concerning the use of imported materials, similar locally grown species were used for both instruments.
+The backs feature two matched pieces of quarter-sawn hardwood, while the bellies are of fine softwood.
+Unfortunately recent dendrochronological analysis carried out on Guillami family instruments by the expert Peter Ratcliff has proved inconclusive.
 The local pine timber from the Pyrenees has shown over the years a tendency to develop cracks.
-This is one of the reasons why very few Guillami instruments have survived to the present day in top condition, with several examples having replacement tops made later by Ignacio Fleta.
+This is one reason why few Guillami instruments have survived in top condition, and several have replacement tops made later by Ignacio Fleta.

 The Golden Age of Violin Making in Spain ed.
-Jorge Pozas (contributors: John Dilworth, Peter Ratcliff, Brigitte Brandmair, Cristina Bordás, Elsa Fonesca and Joan Pellisa; photography by Jan Roehrmann) is due for publication by Trito Editions, Barcelona, in November 2014.
+Jorge Pozas (contributors: John Dilworth, Peter Ratcliff, Brigitte Brandmair, Cristina Bordás, Elsa Fonesca and Joan Pellisa; photography by Jan Röhrmann) was published by Trito Editions, Barcelona, in 2014.